jrb-s2c-github/atomika/README.md

 ### Build server required for local integration using JIB
 A new entry is required in the inventory to designate the server that will build and deploy the container to its ContainerD daemon.
-This is only requred for Maven JIB.
+This is only required for Maven JIB.

 ```
 builder: